 After more than 25 years investing in Tampa Bay real estate, I have learned that successful project management is not about avoiding problems.

-Problems will happen.
+Problems are going to happen.

 Contractors will get delayed.